-You finish mowing your lawn, but the yard isn’t complete until you trim around the trees, landscaping and fence posts.
-A string trimmer is an important additional to your arsenal of yard tools to achieve a well-manicured lawn.
+You finish mowing your lawn, but the yard isn’t complete until you trim around the trees, landscaping, and fence posts.
+A string trimmer is an important addition to your arsenal of yard tools to achieve a well-manicured lawn.

 A string trimmer will not start when the air filter is plugged, the spark plug is bad, the carburetor is dirty, old fuel gummed up the fuel system, an incorrect fuel mix is used, the wrong oil is used, the recoil starter is bad, or the engine is flooded.